 Impacts Of A Global Carbon Price On Consumption And Value Creation

 Implications For Carbon Pricing Design

 The TERI Council for Business Sustainability (a consortium of Indian industries) undertook a study on ‘Valuation of Energy Costs in the Indian Context’ along with CPLC and the World Bank Group, with the objective of gauging corporate sector’s preparedness in undertaking internal carbon pricing.
 The three phase project included extensive corporate consultations and deliberations, with 100+ business leaders on internal carbon pricing, its challenges, opportunities and possible methods of introducing carbon pricing among Indian businesses.
 These companies represented cement, oil and gas, chemical, automobile, textile, construction, IT, banking, power, manufacturing and mining sectors.
 A questionnaire was circulated among the industries and it was interesting to find that about 17% were already pricing carbon internally and another 40% were planning to do so in the next 1-2 years.
-A status report (outline paper) detailing about this enormous opportunity in India was tabled at the first edition of the World Sustainable Development Summit, in New Delhi, on Oct 5, 2016.
-The deliberations happened during a focused group meeting followed by plenary session on the business day of the summit, focusing on peer learning and experience sharing among the corporate sector on carbon pricing.
+A status report detailing this enormous opportunity in India was tabled at the first edition of the World Sustainable Development Summit, in New Delhi, on Oct 5, 2016.
 The momentum on internal carbon pricing is rising among Indian Inc as they see it as a good tool to make their investments future proof; yet there is a need for hand-holding for improved technical understanding in arriving at the ‘right price’ of carbon emissions and adoption of the carbon pricing process.

 Competitiveness and Carbon Leakage

 What is the Impact of Carbon Pricing on Competitiveness?